1. Polynomials drawing pictures

 The space carries a right action of , the universal cover of the orientation-preserving general linear group on .
 An element of is a pair where is a real matrix with positive determinant, and is an increasing function with , compatible with the action of on the unit circle.
 The action on a stability condition is

 So shears the central charge as a real-linear map and relabels phases.
-The shift functor acts on the slicing as , corresponding to the universal-cover element .
+The shift functor takes the slicing to and multiplies by (since on ), corresponding to the universal-cover element .

 There is also a left action of .
 For an autoequivalence ,